-MODULE EN: Enforcemen t CHAPTER EN-8: Cancellation of "Fit and Proper" Approval

-Article 65 of the CBB Law allows the CBB to determine the level of qualifications, experience and training of a licensee's officers or employees.
+MODULE EN: Enforcement CHAPTER EN-8: Cancellation of 'Fit and Proper' Approval experience and training of a licensee's officers or employees.
 Article 65(c) of the CBB Law empowers the CBB the right to remove any official, being a Board member or in an executive position, that is unqualified or unsuitable for the assigned position.